Jalapeño Cheddar Artisan Bread. - harvestandnourish.com

 4.67 from 3 votes

-Made with lots of warming cinnamon, buttermilk and vanilla, these blueberry scones are packed with fresh (or frozen!) blueberries and topped with a sprinkle of turbinado sugar for a bakery-style finish!
+Made with lots of warming cinnamon, buttermilk and vanilla, these Blueberry Scones are packed with fresh (or frozen!) blueberries and topped with a sprinkle of turbinado sugar for a bakery-style finish!

-Print Recipe Save Recipe Saved Recipe!
+Print Save Saved Recipe!

 Prep Time:25 minutes mins